minimaxir/hacker-news-undocumented/README.md

 ### Hacker News Wayback

-Hacker News allows users to see what the front page looks like [at any point in time](https://news.ycombinator.com/front?day=2012-03-24).
+Hacker News allows users to see what the front page looks like [at any point in time](https://news.ycombinator.com/front?day=2012-03-24), representing a weighted view of the submissions from that 24 hour period.
 You can also do a wayback view for any user at their registration date by clicking their registration date in their profile.

 ### Hacker News on BigQuery